 Thyroid cancer starts in the thyroid gland, which is located in the front of the neck.
-The histologic types of thyroid cancer can be categorized into three groups based on their cellular origin and characteristics: cancers derived from the thyroid epithelium, which includes papillary and follicular carcinomas, most commonly differentiated; cancers from parafollicular (C) cells, called medullary carcinomas; and anaplastic carcinomas, the most undifferentiated type. ^{1,2} Papillary microcarcinomas refer to papillary cancers smaller than 1 centimeter (cm).
+The histologic types of thyroid cancer can be categorized into three groups based on their cellular origin and characteristics: cancer derived from the thyroid epithelium, which includes papillary and follicular carcinomas, most commonly differentiated; cancer from parafollicular (C) cells, called medullary carcinomas; and anaplastic carcinomas, the most undifferentiated type.
+Papillary microcarcinoma refer to papillary cancer smaller than 1 cm.